The Most Common Causes of Truck Accidents

 We all share the road with 18-wheelers, and whether we're talking about the cashier at the gas station or some guy we meet at a party, once anyone finds out about our lawyers' experience litigating truck accident cases, virtually everyone asks the same question: what are most common causes of truck accidents that we encounter in our cases?
 It's a fair question.
 We all share the road with big trucks, and if there's some some specific misconduct that one can be on the lookout for, then maybe an accident can be avoided.

-In the interest of addressing this question, our attorneys wrote this article to describe what our experience has shown us to be the most common cause of truck accidents.
+In the interest of addressing this question, our attorneys wrote this article to describe what our experience has shown us to be the most common causes of truck accidents.

 - What are the most common causes of truck accidents?